nfstream/nfstream/README.md

 ### Machine Learning models training and deployment

-In the example following, we demonstrate a simplistic machine learning approach training and deployment.
+In the following example, we demonstrate a simplistic machine learning approach training and deployment.
 We suppose that we want to run a classification of Social Network category flows based on bidirectional_packets and bidirectional_bytes as features.
 For the sake of brevity, we decide to predict only at flow expiration stage.